cncoulter/Graph_Paper/_posts/2019-06-08-welcome-to-jekyll.markdown

   twitter: camncoulter
 description: My first post.
 categories:
-- jekyll
+- category 1
-- update
+- category 2
 tags:
-- tag1
+- tag 1
-- tag2
+- tag 2
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.